 All nine Pandaria dungeons participate, and Blizzard has spiced them up with tighter mob packs and gatekeepers that refuse to open until enough trash is dead.
-Gear damage is switched off (no repair bills here) and you’re free to chug as many potions, drums, or quirky crowd-control items as you can stash in your bags.
-Hit and expertise caps stay where they are despite the down-scaling, so thoughtful reforging still pays off, especially because dungeon creatures sit a notch below raid-boss level.
+Gear damage is switched off (no repair bills here) and you’re free to chug potions, drums, and quirky crowd-control items to keep momentum high.
+Hit and expertise caps stay where they are despite the down-scaling, so careful reforging, enchants, and gemming still pay off — especially because dungeon creatures sit a notch below raid-boss level and accurate hits keep your opener clean.

 Clearing within the dungeon’s timer brackets awards Bronze, Silver, or the coveted Gold medal, each unlocking progressively shinier rewards: unique armour sets, mounts, pets, titles, and Feats of Strength achievements.
-Fast groups also bag 60 Valor Points per run, making speed-running an efficient farming method long after you’ve collected every cosmetic reward.
+Fast groups also bag 60 Valor Points per run, so even after you’ve collected the cosmetics, clean repeats remain worthwhile for steady currency and practice.

-And your performance isn’t just personal bragging rights as guild and realm leaderboards track the quickest completions, inviting teams to shave seconds off their routes in endless pursuit of the top slot.
-A full slate of achievements rounds out the system, rewarding precision, perseverance, and teamwork under the clock.
+And your performance isn’t just personal bragging rights: guild and realm leaderboards track the quickest completions, inviting teams to refine pull order, polish skip logic, and shave seconds in pursuit of the top slot.
+A full slate of achievements rounds out the system, rewarding precision, perseverance, and teamwork under the clock—and giving you clear goals as you push from your first timed clear to consistent Golds.

-Challenge Modes can be reset as often as you like: the party leader gets a special menu option that teleports everyone back to the start, respawns the entire instance, and restarts the timer — there’s no hourly cap or daily lockout to worry about.
+Challenge Modes can be reset as often as you like.
+The party leader gets a special instance option that teleports everyone to the start, respawns the dungeon, and restarts the timer—no hourly caps or daily lockouts.
+Teams routinely use this to fish for a clean opener, sync cooldowns, and align patrol timings before committing to a gold-pace attempt.

 Challenge Modes clamp raw item power to a common baseline, so your character’s strength comes from smart gearing rather than brute ilvl.
-Anything above ilvl 463 is automatically downscaled to 463, while pieces at 463 or lower stay exactly as they are, so you can’t "out-gear" the timer by farming raids.
-Trinkets, however, are a special case: every trinket that starts at 463 ilvl or higher keeps its unique proc when scaled, giving you a huge menu of on-use and chance-on-hit effects to mix and match.
+Anything above ilvl 463 is automatically downscaled to 463, while pieces at 463 or lower stay exactly as they are — there’s no “out-gearing” the timer with raid loot.
+Trinkets, however, are a special case: any trinket that begins at 463+ keeps its unique proc or on-use when scaled, which turns trinket slots into real decision points.
+Lining those effects up with bloodlust/drums, burst windows, and boss HP thresholds is often worth more time than chasing one more secondary-stat reforge.

 Beyond the standard flasks, food, and potions, seasoned speed-runners swear by a handful of specialised gadgets that turn even tight timers into comfortable clears.
 These items aren’t strictly required, yet they offer the kind of mobility, crowd control, and emergency utility that can shave precious seconds off a run or rescue a shaky pull.
 Keep a few of the following in your bags and you’ll feel the difference the moment the clock starts.